Sweet and Hot: Production notes

 Sweet and Hot was filmed over two days on August 22–23, 1957.
 Closing musical number "The Heat is On" featuring Landers performing alone was stock footage taken from her own solo 1957 Columbia short Tricky Chicks.
 The shot of a duck quacking was lifted from I'm a Monkey's Uncle.

 Sweet and Hot features Moe and Larry's more "gentlemanly" haircuts, first suggested by Joe Besser.
-However, these had to be used sparingly, as most of the shorts with Besser were remakes of earlier films, and new footage had to be matched with old.
+However, these had to be used sparingly, as half of the shorts with Besser were remakes of earlier films, and new footage had to be matched with old.

-Over the course of their 24 years at Columbia Pictures, the Stooges would occasionally be cast as separate characters.
+Over the course of their 23 years at Columbia Pictures, the Stooges would occasionally be cast as separate characters.
+Sweet and Hot is a throwback to the Stooges' very first Columbia short, Woman Haters (1934), with the same musical-comedy format used by the same screenwriter, Jerome S. Gottler.
 This course of action always worked against the team; author Jon Solomon concluded "when the writing divides them, they lose their comic dynamic."
-In addition to this split occurring in Sweet and Hot, the trio also played separate characters in Rockin' in the Rockies, Cuckoo on a Choo Choo, Flying Saucer Daffy, Gypped in the Penthouse, He Cooked His Goose, and its remake Triple Crossed.
+The trio also played separate characters in the feature film Rockin' in the Rockies and the short subjects Cuckoo on a Choo Choo, Flying Saucer Daffy, Gypped in the Penthouse, He Cooked His Goose, and its remake Triple Crossed.

 Moe uses a heavy German accent to play the psychiatrist, the same one he used to mock Adolf Hitler in You Nazty Spy! and They Stooge to Conga over a decade earlier.